Irreducible Bases and Subgroups of a Wreath Product in Applying to Diffeomorphism Groups acting on the M\"obius Band: Commutator subgroup and center of wreath product with non-faithful action

 \begin{corollary} A centre of the group $H = \mathbb{Z}{{\ltimes }}_{\varphi } {{\left( \mathbb{Z} \right)}^{n}}$ is a normal closure of sets: diagonal of $\mathrm{Z}^{n}$, trivial an element and kernel of action by conjugation that is generated by ${{\rho }^{2n}}$ ($\langle {{\rho }^{2n}} \rangle \simeq 2n \mathrm{Z} $).
 In other words, where $h,\,\,g\in \mathrm{Z}$.
 Thus, $Z(H) \simeq 2n\mathbb{Z} \times \mathbb{Z}. $ Since the action is defined by conjugation and relation ${{\rho }^{2n}}{{\tau }_{i}}{{\rho }^{-2n}}={{\tau }_{i}}$ holds then the element ${{\rho }^{2n}}$ commutates with every ${{\tau }_{i}}$.
 So subgroup stabilise all $x_i$ of $Z$-space $M$.
 Other words subgroup $\langle{{\rho }^{2n}}\rangle$ belongs to kernel of action $\phi$.
 Besides the element $(1 ; \,\, \underbrace{h,h,\ldots,h}_{n})$ will not be changed by action of conjugation of any element from $H$ because any permutation elements coordinate of diagonal of $\mathrm{Z}^{n}$ does not change it. \end{corollary}

-We can generalise a result of Meldrum J. \cite{Meld} because we consider not only the permutation wreath product groups, but the group $\mathcal{A}$ does not have to act upon the set $X$ faithfully, hence $(\mathcal{A}, X)\wr \mathcal{B}$. a group and $\mathcal{B}$ Recall that an action is said to be faithful if for every $g\in G$, there exists $x$ from $G$-space $X$ such that $x^g \neq x$.
+We generalize the result of Meldrum J. \cite{Meld} because we consider not only the permutation wreath product groups, but the group $\mathcal{A}$ does not have to act upon the set $X$ faithfully, hence $(\mathcal{A}, X)\wr \mathcal{B}$ is not regular wreath product.
+Recall that an action is said to be faithful if for every $g\in G$, there exists $x$ from $G$-space $X$ such that $x^g \neq x$.
 We consider wreath products with no regular actions of the active group $\mathbb{Z}$.

 Let $X=\{ x_1, x_2, \ldots ,x_n \} $ be the $\mathbb{Z}$-space.
 If an action by conjugation determines a shift of the copies of $\mathbb{Z}$ from the direct product $\mathbb{Z}^n$ then, we have not found a standard wreath product $(\mathbb{Z}, X) \wr \mathbb{Z}$ which is a semidirect product of $\mathbb{Z}$ and $\prod \limits_{x_i \in X} \mathbb{Z} $, i.e. $\mathbb{Z}{{\ltimes}}_{\phi } {{\left( \mathbb{Z} \right)}^{n}}$.
 Thus, we observe the following corollary holds.